-Imagine that you are doing a project on why teenagers in Zetland do after-school activities.
+Imagine that you are doing a project on why Zetland teenagers do after-school activities.
 You have found some data on the subject – the results of the opinion polls (see the pie chart below).

 Comment on the data in the pie chart and give your opinion on the subject of the project.